livz/livz.github.io/_posts/2017-02-25-Mousetrap.md

 #### Navigate through lists

 To make keyboard navigation possible within all the sections of the website, I've added shortcuts to cycle through post lists and categories entries, Vim-style using *h/j/k/l*.
-Developer Tools was really useful to test the JavaScript code and understand the structure of the website and how to locate list elements.
+Developer Tools was really useful to test the JavaScript code and understand the structure of the website and how to locate list elements:

 ```javascript
 // Navigate previous/next entry VIM style